Meghap1205/P2PChatApplication/README.md

 ## How to Use

-### Step 1: Start the Server Peer
+### Step 1: Start the First Peer

 1. Open a terminal window.
-2. Run the following command to start the server peer:  python peer.py
+2. Run the following command to start the first peer: 'python peer.py'

-The server peer will wait for incoming connections.
+The first peer will start listening for incoming connections.

-### Step 2: Start the Client Peer
+### Step 2: Start the Second Peer

 1. Open another terminal window.
-2. Run the following command to start the server peer:  python you.py
+2. Run the following command to start the second peer: 'python you.py'
-3. enter the host name given in terminal of peer.py to connect the peer.
+3. Enter the host name provided in the terminal window of `peer.py` to connect to the peer.
-4. and start chat!!
+4. Start chatting!